nekomekoraiyuu/pset/README.md

 # pset
-A program for your annoying to add variables and functions to persist easily!
+A script for your annoying to add shell/environment variables and functions to persist easily!